advancedroboticsaws/angel/README.md

 Firmware for wheel spining test is placed in the folder.

 ```
-/mcu_control/vnh5019_base/src
+/mcu_control/base_control/vnh5019_base/src
 ```

 * upload `vnh5019_base.ino` to left/right wheel
+	1. Open vnh5019_base.ino with Arduino IDE on your PC.
-	1. Please go to line 8 and 9.
+	2. Please go to line 8 and 9.
 Uncomment one of these two lines according to which wheel you are about to do the uploading.
-	2. Open vnh5019_base.ino with Arduino IDE on your PC.
 	3. Modify Arduino PWM Frequency in Arduino IDE.
 		Copy